MBarbosaEng/BitZero/pages/bitzero-versions.md

 - Added the ability to hide the theme market for speed.
 - Added the ability to load scripts locally for more speed.

+#### Changes

+- Menu with static pages allowed.
+- Template simpleI8N - 404.php style improvements.
+- Generate the Twitter Card only if exist on config.

 ### <a name="Version-1.02"></a>Version 1.02 - Published: Jan 03, 2014

+#### Fixes

+- Url to retrieve password.
+- Url to page 404.
+- Blog Url configuration.
+- Tests of existence of variables.

+#### New Features

 - Choose initial email in the initial configuration.
 - Choose the default avatar.